shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 This will normalize each sample's features to the median of the sum of the features present in over 90% of the samples in the experiment.

-#### Drop Missing Features
+#### Drop Infrequent Features

-After normalization, rare and uncommon features should be dropped.
+After normalization, rare and uncommon features can be dropped.

 `pcpfm drop_missing_features --table_moniker preferred_normalized --new_moniker preferred_drop_missing --feature_retention_percentile 0.25 -i ./my_experiment`

-#### Interpolate Missing Features
+#### Impute Missing Values

-Remaining missing features can now be interpolated as follows
+Goal: to impute missing values by a minimium number.

+An example command:

 `pcpfm interpolate --table_moniker preferred_drop_missing --new_moniker preferred_interpolated --interpolation_ratio 0.5 -i ./my_experiment`